bjlkeng/bjlkeng.github.io/source/posts/tensors-manifolds-and-metric-spaces.rst

 |h3| Geometric Vectors as Tensors |h3e|

-We'll start with a concept we're all familiar with: `geometric vectors <https://en.wikipedia.org/wiki/Euclidean_vector>`__.
+We'll start with a concept we're all familiar with: `geometric vectors <https://en.wikipedia.org/wiki/Euclidean_vector>`__ (also called Euclidean vectors).
 Now there are many different variants of vectors but we want to talk specifically about the geometric vectors that have a magnitude and direction.
 In particular, we're *not* talking about just an ordered pair of numbers (e.g.